TetrisKid48/wiki_celeb_gen/README.md

 This is just a project I started for fun, and I just recently learned how to use Python.
 I hope you enjoy the outcome!

 # Example Output
-Andrew Trown is an Australian politician who is a member of the National Football League for the Montreal Church of the National Football League for the Games in the Australian Football League (AFL).

 Andreas Tran (born 23 June 1967) is a Norwegian artist, born in Longon, Mexico) is a retired Indian politician of the Catholic Church of the County Assembly of Jensers of Commond FC surgery.

 Luis Alband (born 2 April 1988) is a Spanish footballer who plays for Collinghaine from 1983 to 1993.

+Christopher Bonta  is an international basketball player who plays as a Midfielder for Plademporia.

+James Daversock (born 7 December 1966) is an English rugby league footballer, manager in the American Football League (VFL).

 Alexander Scillin (born 1972) is a Canadian politician and a member of the National Assembly of the University of San Durging and the American Second since the 1992 Summer Olympics.